kikoken/scafold-rest-express-ts/README.md

 # Boilerplate for Express Project with TypeScript and DDD Architecture

 This is a basic boilerplate to start an Express project using TypeScript and following the principles of Domain-Driven Design (DDD).
 It provides an initial structure that adheres to DDD conventions to organize the application code in a more modular and domain-oriented way.
+This project use husky for:
+- check commit
+- check test
+- cgecj linter

 ## Key Features
 - Express.js: Uses Express.js as the framework for building server-side web applications.